bitovi/ylem/readme.md

 });
 ```

-### Calling a parents callback, while also doing something special in your view models callback
+### Calling a parents callback, while also doing something special in your view model's callback
 Sometimes, you still want to notify the connected components owner component that the state changed (by calling a callback), but only after or while doing something different within the view-model.
 In this case, you'll want to define the callback prop as a observable attribute with a getter, rather than a method, and use the `lastSetVal` argument to call the parent components callback.

 ```javascript